juftin/camply/docs/command_line_usage.md

 ### Look for a Campsite from GoingToCamp

+!!! note

+    The GoingToCamp provider supports lots of different park systems, including Washington State Parks, Canada National Parks, and more.
+See the [GoingToCamp](providers.md#goingtocamp) provider documentation for more information.

 The `GoingToCamp` provider requires that you specify both a Recreation Area and a Campground in your search.
 First you'll need to find your Recreation Area ID: